GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 To generate reports, follow these high-level steps:

 1. **Register a source**.
-Refer to [Registering a source](/docs/privacy-sandbox/attribution-reporting/register-attribution-source) for more details.
+Refer to [Register attribution sources](/docs/privacy-sandbox/attribution-reporting/register-attribution-source) for more details.

 1. **Register a trigger**.
-Refer to [Registering a trigger](/docs/privacy-sandbox/attribution-reporting/register-attribution-trigger). {: #summary-endpoint }
+Refer to [Register attribution triggers](/docs/privacy-sandbox/attribution-reporting/register-attribution-trigger). {: #summary-endpoint }

 1. **Set up an endpoint** for aggregatable reports with the following URL:
         `{REPORTING_ENDPOINT}/.well-known/attribution-reporting/report-aggregate-attribution`

         Refer to the [example code](https://github.com/GoogleChromeLabs/trust-safety-demo/blob/8f3d874b79ab0c8a15822fbcd09e94042aee7dcd/conversion-measurement/functions/apps/adtech.js#L334).
 More on [.well-known](https://en.wikipedia.org/wiki/Well-known_URI).

-1. **Complete the source registration**: Respond with the source registration header.
-Upon receiving that request, respond with the header `Attribution-Reporting-Register-Source`.
+1. **Complete the source registration**: Upon receiving the request, respond with the header [`Attribution-Reporting-Register-Source`](/docs/privacy-sandbox/attribution-reporting/register-attribution-source/#step-2-respond-with-header-clicks-and-views).
 In that header, specify the desired Attribution Reporting configuration.
 This step is the same for both clicks and views.

 1. **Set up debug reports**: Learn how in the [Attribution reporting debugging series](/docs/privacy-sandbox/attribution-reporting-debugging/).